patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/content/writing-design-documentation.md

 - Localization considerations.

 ### Accessibility (H2)
-Each component should list the following sentence:
+Each component that has an assessibility tab should include the following sentence:

-For information regarding accessibility, visit the [component name] accessibility tab [linked].
+For information regarding accessibility, visit the [component name] accessibility tab.

+Then, link the component's accessibilty tab to the words "accessibility tab".